rjbilledo/ESGMemTrack/README.md

 ## CI/CD ##

 CI/CD is done through Heroku, which is continuously updating the servers based on what has been pushed.
 Rubocop and Brakeman are also being used to help with this.
+GitHub actions also it used to help automate the testing process.
+A code coverage of above 90% is acceptable for the application.
+Finally, there is a testing server used for continuous delivery to make sure the app works properly when deployed.

 ## Support ##